Health · Food · Parenting · Beauty · Home

 My Thrifting Journey

-Though my thrifting journey started long back when I was in my teens , buying second hand books from Daryaganj book market on Sundays that allowed me to buy coveted classics and lot of books in a small budget.
+To be exact, my thrifting journey actually started long back ( even before this talk with my friend) when I was in my teens , buying second hand books from Daryaganj book market on Sundays that allowed me to buy coveted classics and lot of books in a small budget.
 I made my first wearable thrift purchase — a beautiful tussar silk block-printed saree — I remember how excited I felt.
 It wasn’t just the thrill of finding something unique; it was the sense of connection to another person’s story.
 Someone, somewhere, had loved this saree once.
 Now it was mine to cherish anew and at half the price.

 Since then I’ve built a small but meaningful collection of thrifted sarees, each with its own back-story — a Kantha Silk shawl from Kolkata, a Banarasi gifted by a friend, an exquisite Jamdani passed on by an aunt .
 They remind me that style doesn’t have to be brand-new to be beautiful.